fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/purchase-plans/sip-v1-purchase-plan-migration.md

       1. Use [Fetch a SIP](https://fintechprimitives.com/docs/api/#fetch-a-sip) and [List all SIPs](https://fintechprimitives.com/docs/api/#list-all-sips) of V1 SIP APIs to find V2 ID
       2. Update V2 ID for all SIPs in your application
    2. If you do not maintain SIP ID in your application
-      1. Use `List all mf puchase plans` by investment account of the investor
+      1. Use [List all mf purchase plans](https://fintechprimitives.com/docs/api/#list-all-purchase-plans) by investment account of the investor
 2. Start using the V2 MF purchase plan APIs